milkrong/milkrong.github.io/README.md

 **Method**:

 - Process the information and control the lock with Arm board(control software built by **C**)
-- Information I/O conducted by NFC (io port spi)
+- Information I/O conducted by NFC (I/O port, SPI)
 - Human Interface with a touch screen (**The emOS based on QT**)
-- Transfer the information through the Internet and build a sql on the service with *MySQL*
+- Transfer the information through the Internet and build a sql on the server with *MySQL*

 #### 3. FPGA-Snake-Game

-This is snake running on a FPGA board with VerilogHDL
+This is snake running on a FPGA board with Verilog HDL

 **Deivce Included**: FPGA, PS2 keyboard, VGA screen